cbowcutt/blog/_posts/2018-06-12-UsingWebDriverForExistingWebDriverProcesses.markdown

 In my work experience, I have had to run automated tests inside a CefSharp browser embedded inside a desktop applications.
 This means that I had to make it so that the WebDriver instance used an already running browser process instead of creating a new one.
-In order to do this, the ChromeDriver constructor can be overridden by passing in a ChromeOptions object as an argument.
+In order to do this, the ChromeDriver constructor can be overloaded by passing in a ChromeOptions object as an argument.

 A ChromeDriver object can connect to an existing chrome process by setting the BinaryLocation and DebuggerAddress properties on the ChromeOptions object used by the ChromeDriver.
 BinaryLocation is a string specifies the location of the executable associated with the running browser process.
 DebuggerAddress is a string specifies the address of the Chrome debugger server to connect to.